 Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
 These systems help kill germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
 According to research, 1/5th of people who experienced allergies was also exposed to fungi and bacteria in their duct systems.
 Installing a UV light system helps to destroy these allergens and keep your home healthy.

 Humidify or Dehumidify

 Dry air can irritate your nasal passages and take your standard allergies to a full-blown sinus infection in less than a week.
 On the flip side, too much humidity can stimulate the growth of dust mites and microbes, worsening your allergy symptoms.

-Help improve the quality of your indoor air with Stevenson Service Experts Heating & Air Conditioning.
+Help improve the quality of your indoor air with Stevenson Service Experts.
 Call today for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.